 HIST 1301 United States History I 3

-or HIST 23 327Mexican-American History I
+or HIST 2327 Mexican-American History I

 HIST 1302 United States History II 3

-or HIST 23 32 Mexican-American History II
+or HIST 2328 Mexican-American History II

-Total Credit F lours 6
+Total Credit Hours 6

 Political Science

 Courses in this category focus on consideration of the Constitution of the United States and the constitutions of the states, with special emphasis on that of Texas.
 Courses involve the analysis of governmental institutions, political behavior, civic engagement, and their political and philosophical foundations.